Synchronize user data with EPIC

 ZipSync mode: External System data to xMatters On-Demand

 EPIC ZipSync mode synchronizes data from external systems with xMatters On-Demand.
-Data is transmitted to xMatters securely over an HTTPS connection.

 For example, an organization may want to synchronize data from its HR, LDAP, Active Directory, or other corporate system.
 In this run mode, data synchronization is done through CSV (comma-separated value) files.